ChrisTitusTech/website/content/posts/2022/star-trek-os.md

 <!--more-->

 ## The LCARS Desktop Environment
 This was created and hosted on <https://lcarsde.github.io/index.html>.
 The creator made 5 packages that you need to install before you can use it.
 The entire environment isn't all that practical unless you have a massive monitor because of all the screen real estate lost to the LCARS design.
+This isn't very up to date so I recommend using debian version 10 (buster) for maximum compatibility.
+Newer version of Debian have issues with the `python3-posix-ipc` dependancy.

+Download base Debian 10 (buster) distro @ <https://cdimage.debian.org/cdimage/unofficial/non-free/cd-including-firmware/archive/10.12.0+nonfree/amd64/iso-cd/firmware-10.12.0-amd64-netinst.iso>

+Install nothing but base system.
+No GUI components to keep it light.

+### Install Dependancies

+- Xorg
+- LightDM
+- Firefox (or other browser)

+Set Graphical install `sudo systemctl set-default graphical.target`

+*Note: There are a ton of different python dependancies and you need to track these down to utilize the full desktop environment*

 ## My LCARS script